hjkng/audiogenX/rebuttal.md

 To generate faithful explanations in factual and counterfactual, we firstl

 ### Question 2: Visual analysis of the attention matrix vs explanation in AudioGenX.
+Figure (3) in the attached image illustrates the effect of $M_{u, z_t}$ on the attention mechanism within AudioGen's first cross-attention block, displaying attention scores, mask values, and the product of both.
+Attention scores alone are insufficient for explanations because, post-softmax, they are multiplied by $V$, which significantly influences the outcome.
+Initially, keywords related to sounds such as "rain," "forest," and "thunder" have relatively low attention scores despite their factual importance.
+However, these tokens are assigned significantly higher mask values $M_{u, z_t}$, indicating their crucial role in sound generation.
+When multiplying the attention scores by the mask values, the important tokens maintain or increase their significance, while less important tokens see a reduction.
+As a result, the relative ranking of attention values ​​of important tokens increased and AudioGenX can make the final embeddings more similar to the reference audio embeddings.
+From a counterfactual perspective, reducing the significance of important tokens while increasing that of less important ones would lead to embeddings that diverge from the reference audio embeddings.

 ### Question 3: Hyper-parameter setting for coefficient β and γ.
 Hyperparameter search for β and γ is conducted on the valid dataset which is described in line 240 in section 5.